zevv/zForth/README.md

-- **Flexible data types**: at compile time the user is free to choose what C data type should be used for the dictionary and the stacks. zForth supports signed integer sizes from 16 to 128 bit, but also works seamlessly with floating point types like float and double.
+- **Flexible data types**: at compile time the user is free to choose what C data type should be used for the dictionary and the stacks. zForth supports signed integer sizes from 16 to 128 bit, but also works seamlessly with floating point types like float and double (or even the C99 'complex' type!)

 - **Ease interfacing**: calling C code from forth is easy through a host system call primitive, and code has access to the stack for exchanging data between